-Dissanayake, G, Huang, S, Wang, Z & Ranasinghe, R 2011, 'A Review of Recent Developments in Simultaneous Localization and Mapping', Proceedings of the 6th International Conference on Industrial and Information Systems, International Conference on Industrial and Information Systems, IEEE, Sri Lanka, pp. 477-482.View/Download from: UTS OPUS or Publisher's site
+Dissanayake, G, Huang, S, Wang, Z & Ranasinghe, R 2011, 'A Review of Recent Developments in Simultaneous Localization and Mapping', Proceedings of the 6th International Conference on Industrial and Information Systems, International Conference on Industrial and Information Systems, IEEE, Sri Lanka, pp. 477-482.View/Download from: Publisher's site

 Simultaneous Localization and Mapping (SLAM) problem has been an active area of research in robotics for more than a decade.
 Many fundamental and practical aspects of SLAM have been addressed and some impressive practical solutions have been demonstrated.
 The aim of this paper is to provide a review of the current state of the research on feature based SLAM, in particular to examine the current understanding of the fundamental properties of the SLAM problem and associated issues with the view to consolidate recent achievements.